 TCP is used to support a range of application behaviours.
 The TCP congestion window (cwnd) controls the number of unacknowledged packets/bytes that a TCP flow may have in the network at any time, a value known as the FlightSize [RFC5681].
 A bulk application will always have data available to transmit.
 The rate at which it sends is therefore limited by the maximum permitted by the receiver advertised window and the sender congestion window (cwnd).
 In contrast, a rate-limited application will experience periods when the sender is either idle or is unable to send at the maximum rate permitted by the cwnd.
-This latter case is called rate-limited.
-The focus of this document is on the operation of TCP in such an idle or rate-limited case.
+The update in this document targets the operation of TCP in such rate-limited cases.

-Standard TCP [RFC5681] requires the cwnd to be reset to the restart window (RW) when an application becomes idle.
+Standard TCP [RFC5681] states that a TCP sender SHOULD set cwnd to no more than the Restart Window (RW) before beginning transmission, if the TCP sender has not sent data in an interval exceeding the retransmission timeout, i..e when an application becomes idle.
 [RFC2861] noted that this TCP behaviour was not always observed in current implementations.
-Recent experiments [Bis08] confirm this to still be the case.
+Experiments [Bis08] confirm this to still be the case.